AMileychik/CuisineCode/README.md

 ### Constants and resources using Flyweight pattern

-- `Images.swift`, `Texts.swift` — constants and resources using Flyweight pattern
+- `Images.swift`, `Texts.swift` - centralized reuse of static UI constants to reduce memory usage and ensure consistency.

 ---